|Country Number (28?)||1968||FIRST WAVE|

 Doctor Who written in Persian, appears as (read from right to left):

-All English television is dubbed into Farsi.
+Farsi is similar to Arabic, and some programmes may have been broadcast in that language.
+English programmes were dubbed into Farsi.
 (It is a possibility that some programming, including Doctor Who, was simulcast in English.)

 DOCTOR WHO IN IRAN